SamFelix03/pet-world/README.md

     style AC fill:#fff4e1
 ```

-#### PetWorld Contract
+#### FableLands Contract

-The PetWorld contract (`contracts/fablelands/src/lib.rs`) serves as the core NFT and pet management system.
+The FableLands contract (`contracts/fablelands/src/lib.rs`) serves as the core NFT and pet management system.
 It implements a comprehensive pet lifecycle with the following key functionalities:

 **Core Functions:**